A pipe that is open at both ends is 2.4 m long. What is the wavelength of a sound wave that has a frequency equal to the pipe’s fundamental frequency?

 A pipe is 75 cm long.
 Initially, one end of the pipe is closed, and a sound wave resonates in the pipe at the pipe’s fundamental frequency.
 The closed end of the pipe is then opened, and a new sound wave resonates at the open pipe’s fundamental frequency.
 What is the difference between the wavelengths of the two sound waves?

 A pipe that is closed at one end has a fundamental frequency of 48 Hz.
 The speed of sound in the air inside the pipe is 343 m/s.
 Find the length of the pipe.
-Give your answer to two significant figures.
+Give your answer to one decimal place.